Ruberto/wizsys/README.md

 ## Bonus

-Improve the validations, we need to ensure that no bad apples get into good schools.
+Improve the validations, we need to ensure that no bad apples get into good schools..
+The `FoeGlass` class may need adjusting.

 If the wizard applying has a strong disposition towards the 'Dark arts' and 'Dueling' this may be an early indicator.
 Weightings should be adjusted for him to attend schools that are not so savery, namely `Durmstrang Institute` and `Castelobruxo`